-The annual percentage rates (APRs) on some short term loans look pretty crazy when you see them written down, but you still need to compare them and be aware of them as part of the bigger picture.
+The annual percentage rates (APRs) on some short term loans are really high, but you still need to compare them and be aware of them as part of the bigger picture, so you can make the best choice for your finances.
 When you’re searching for a short term loan, you may also find you need to meet specific criteria to qualify for certain products.

-If time is of the essence, take a look at how quickly the money could be with you too. will also take your credit score into account when considering your eligibility for different products.
-Take the time to check yours and correct any errors if possible, it could help you get a better deal.
+If time is of the essence, make sure to check how quickly you would receive the money.Lenders will also take your credit score into account when considering your eligibility for different products.
+Take the time to check yours and correct any errors if possible, as it could help you get a better deal.